JoSimon05/YT-AdBlock_by_Jo/README.md

 <br>

 ## Keyboard Shortcuts for YouTube player
-> To use ALL the following keyboard shortcuts you need to move the focus away from the video player (it shows a light-gray outline when it's focused).
+> To use ALL the following keyboard shortcuts you need to move the focus away from the video player. \
+> It shows a light-gray outline when it's focused.

 - **Space** &nbsp;or&nbsp; **K** &nbsp; &#10230; &nbsp; play / pause